Niceiyke/Yomistream/README_DOCKER_NGINX.md

 ./scripts/start.sh
 ```

-Notes: The `./scripts/start.sh` will call `nginx/generate-self-signed.sh` if certs are missing and then run `docker compose up -d --build` so you only need that one command on Ubuntu.
+Notes: The `./scripts/start.sh` will run `docker compose up -d --build` so you only need that one command on Ubuntu.

 Security
 - Self-signed certs are suitable for local testing only.
 For production, use trusted certificates (Let's Encrypt or your CA) and lock down CORS, env vars, and secrets.